Anders Norudde

 Anders Norudde (born Anders Stake, 1960) is a Swedish folk musician, multi-instrumentalist, and luthier.
 After finishing school, Anders took a job at the ironworks in Degerfors, where, in his spare time, he practiced orienteering and played rock music on the guitar.
 After hearing the band Kebnekajse on the radio, Anders became interested in the melodies of traditional Swedish folk music.
-He began attending folk music festivals in Ransäter, Värmland, and was particularly inspired by the music of Anders Rosén and Mats Edén of Groupa.
+He began attending folk music festivals in Ransäter, Värmland and was particularly inspired by the music of Anders Rosén and Mats Edén of Groupa.

-He also developed an interest in the construction of musical instruments, and participated in a four-year course in violin making in Leksand.
+He also developed an interest in the construction of musical instruments and participated in a four-year course in violin making in Leksand.
 Graduation from this course qualified him as a member of S.V.I.T.
 (Swedish Violinmakers in the Italian Tradition).
 Anders has built 41 fiddles (including the viola d'amore played by Magnus Stinnerbom), and has sold all but one of them (a Hardanger fiddle that he still plays).

-In 1987, he formed the band Hedningarna (meaning "The Heathens) together with percussionist Björn Tollin and lutenist Hållbus Totte Mattson wanting to explore the possibilities of developing a new musical style based on elements of traditional music.
-The group wrote and played a major part of the music to theatre project Den stora vreden (rough translation: The Great Wrath) at Gävleborgs folkteater (the county theatre of Gävleborg), first time performed in 1988, that attracted much attention.
+In 1987, he formed the band Hedningarna (meaning "The Heathens") together with percussionist Björn Tollin and lutenist Hållbus Totte Mattson wanting to explore the possibilities of developing a new musical style based on elements of traditional music.
+The group wrote and played a major part in the music-to-theatre project Den stora vreden (rough translation: The Great Wrath) at Gävleborgs folkteater (the county theatre of Gävleborg), first time performed in 1988, that attracted much attention.
 A fairly large portion of the music on their first record was originally performed in that play.